-The Raft of the Medusa is a well-known painting by the French Romantic painter Theodore Gericault.
+The tragedy was so infamous that it inspired The Raft of the Medusa, a well-known painting by the French Romantic painter Theodore Gericault.
 The painting is a 24-foot-long masterpiece housed in the Louvre, right around the corner from the Mona Lisa.
 While the painting is one of the most important works of 19th-century art, inspiring the likes of Manet and Delacroix, the events leading up to the scene in the painting aren’t well-known.

-The captain was in a hurry to reach their destination as quickly as possible, so he opted to sail the most direct route, along the coastline, even though this crew warned him that the area was filled with sandbars and it would be safer to sail farther out.
+Captain Chaumareys, in a hurry to reach his destination as quickly as possible, opted to sail the most direct route along the coastline even though his crew warned him that the area was filled with sandbars and the ship would be safer sailing farther out.
 The other three ships wisely moved away from the shore and lost contact with the Medusa.

 Even after running aground, the ship could likely have been saved if the Captain Chaumareys had agreed to jettison the ship's heavy cannons, lightening the load, but he refused to do so.
 The Senegalese governor on board likewise refused to throw over heavy barrels of flour.

 147 Passengers Were Forced At Gun-Point Onto A Makeshift RaftPhoto: Alexandre Corréard / via Wikimedia Commons

 As the Medusa started to show signs of breaking up, an evacuation plan was concocted.
 Unfortunately, there were was not enough room on the lifeboats for the Medusa's 400 person crew.
 The governor of Senegal devised a plan to build a raft that would comfortably hold 200 passengers, as well as provisions.
 Under the threat of their ship sinking, the passengers hurriedly began to build a raft, but the result wasn’t the sturdy and spacious luxury raft the governor had envisioned.